Nicobranas/Portfolio/README.md

 #### GD R + C.STEP

-This is the CAD of a cart and a cooler that I developed during an internship.
-They are currently produced and sold by Technosoud.
+This is the CAD of a cart and a cooler that I developed during my job at Technosoud.
+They are currently produced and sold by this company.

 #### base mobile.STEP